AutomationForge/AutomationCICD/README.md

 # Ecommerce App Automation Framework

 ## Overview
 Ecommerce App Automation is a test automation framework developed using Java, Selenium, Maven, and Jenkins (CI/CD).
-This framework is designed to automate various test cases for the Ecomm app (SauceDemo) application, ensuring the reliability and efficiency of the application through continuous integration and continuous delivery (CI/CD).
+This framework is designed to automate various test cases for the Ecomm app application, ensuring the reliability and efficiency of the application through continuous integration and continuous delivery (CI/CD).
 The test results are generated using Extent Reports, providing comprehensive insights into the test execution.

 ![Ecomm_App_Automation_TestRun](./Assets/Jenkins_Execution.gif)
 ![image](./Assets/Jenkins_Console.png)